digitalemil/pita/README.md

 After signing up to all the services required and if you are ready to roll, fire up your IDE or cloud shell and start building your app and a Dockerfile for it.
 Commit it to github.

-Talking about Docker``` I know it’s not the purist’s vision but for our purposes we need to actually run more than one process in the container:
+Talking about Docker: I know it’s not the purist’s vision but for our purposes we need to actually run more than one process in the container:

 1. Your app
 2. The Grafana agent (now known under the name Alloy)